coderefinery/git-collaborative/_episodes/01-remotes.md

 # Centralized workflow exercise

-Exercise to practice collaborative centralized workflow.
-On the way to a pull request and code review we will meet and discuss a number of typical pitfalls.
+In this exercise, we practice collaborative centralized workflow.
+First, we all **clone** (make a local copy) and try to **push** (send code to) the main repository.
+We'll see a small problem with that, and then make a **pull request** (sending code so that others can review and accept later).
+We'll discuss how this leads to code review and discuss a number of typical pitfalls.

+Please don't go too far ahead, because we will learn from problems that come up.

 ## Before we start

+Everyone needs their GitHub account to be added to our central repository.

 1. Participants add their usernames to a shared document.
 2. Instructor adds participants as collaborators to this project.